MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/description-dnslint-utility.md

 2. Use `/ad` for Active Directory replication tests.
 3. Use `/ql` for tests specified in a query list.

 Use the `/d` (domain name test) switch to test a particular DNS domain name.
 Use this switch to help diagnose "lame delegation" issues and other related DNS issues.
-The domain name that you test can be a name that is registered for use on the Internet or a name that is used in a private namespace.
+The domain name that you test can be:

+- A name that's registered for use on the Internet.
+- A name that's used in a private namespace.

 When you test domain names on a private network, or domain names registered on the Internet that are more than two levels deep, you must use the `/s` option must be used.

 Use the `/ad` (Active Directory test) switch to test the DNS records responsible for Active Directory forest replication.
 After the /ad switch, specify the IP address of an LDAP server that is used for this test.
-Typically, this is an Active Directory domain controller.
+Typically, it's an Active Directory domain controller.
 If DNSLint is running on a domain controller, no IP address is necessary because the default value for this switch is 127.0.0.1.

 Use the `/ql` (query list test) switch to test the DNS records specified in a text input file.
 Specify the full path and name of the text input file immediately after the switch.
 Run `dnslint /ql autocreate` to generate a sample text input file called In-dnslint.txt.
 This file contains an explanation on the required format.
 You can use this file as a template to create other input files.

-### More optional switches
+## More optional switches

 The `/v` (verbose) switch turns on "verbose mode".
 With this switch on, DNSLint will output the steps it's taking to collect data to the screen.
 You can send this output to a file.
 For example, `dnslint /v /d msn.com`.
 By default, the name of the report that DNSLint generates is Dnslint.htm.
 With the `/r` (report) switch, you can specify the name and location of the report file that DNSLint generates.
 You can give the report file the same name as the domain name or DNS server that was tested.
 The ".htm" file name extension is appended to the report name automatically because the report is in HTML format.